 When to Go

 Beach lovers will find that many (but not all) beach shops and restaurants shutter after the prime May–October season.
 Whether Maine is a year-round destination depends largely on your desire and disposition.
-Portland and Freeport are dependable January to December city destinations (L.L.
+Portland and Freeport are dependable January-December city destinations (L.L.
 Bean is open almost all the time).

-Hotel prices can literally change week-to-week (sometimes day-to-day) depending on occupancy and season.
-Memorial Day through Labor Day is your high season when many hotels have two-night minimums.
-Off-season, rooms can drop hundreds of dollars per night.
+Hotel prices can change week-to-week, sometimes day-to-day, depending on occupancy and season.
+Memorial Day through Labor Day is your high season, when many hotels have two-night minimums.
+In the off-season, rooms can drop hundreds of dollars per night.